NSU-ACM-SC/NSUCourseList/readme.md

 ### Usage

-Use this database to check previous offered courses
+Use this database to check previously offered courses